MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_01_organization_setup.md

 In this exercise, you will learn about the steps that Alex and Reed take to set up Wide World Imports company profile, organizational data, and reference data.
 You can explore this functionality in deeper detail on Microsoft Docs.
 To do this visit **Set up a company profile** at +++https://docs.microsoft.com/en-us/industry/sustainability/setup-company-profile+++.

+1. Log into the virtual machine using the virtual machine credentials located on the **Resources** tab above.

-1.Open a new browser window and navigate to +++https://make.powerapps.com+++ and log into your Microsoft 365 tenant.
+1. Open a new browser window and navigate to +++https://make.powerapps.com+++.

+1. Log into your Microsoft 365 tenant using the credentials for the tenant located on the **Resources** tab above.

 1. If needed, change the environment to **MC4S** on the top bar.